- Backed by the best

 As a small business owner, you have many tasks on your to-do list, but reading an insurance dictionary to understand the terms of your policy doesn’t have to be one of them.
 Let’s start at the beginning with two of the most important terms: premiums and deductibles.
 Understanding what they mean will help you make better insurance purchasing decisions for your small business.
 Below, we will cover everything you need to know about insurance premiums vs. deductibles, how deductibles affect your premium, and the pros and cons of having higher limits or deductibles.

-What are premiums?
+What are insurance premiums?

-There are a variety of factors that can impact how premiums are determined including:
+There are a variety of factors that can impact how premiums are determined, including:

-- Business type Insurance history
+- Business type and industry